-- A current EMP Compliance Statement has been filed with the Health Department.
+A current IRC Practices Compliance Statement has been filed with the Health Department.

 The following must be disclosed:

-The Vermont Lead Law Disclosure and EMP Verification Form is used before the execution of a purchase and sale agreement.
+The Vermont Lead Law Disclosure and IRC Practices Verification Form is used before the execution of a purchase and sale agreement.
 Depending upon the circumstances of the sale, it may also be needed at the time of sale.

 A separate federally required lead law disclosure form may be required.